adrien-perello/MFA/README.md

 - Click on "Launch"

 > **Note**:
+> Notice that all the information you need to fill is contained in the original URL you copied
-> The more you are specific about the folder/file you want to load, the faster it will be to launch Binder (building a Docker image can be slow)
+> The more specific you are about the folder/file you want to load, the faster it will be to launch Binder (building a Docker image can be slow)

 ![mybinder](./img/mybinder.png)